CosmWasm/sylvia-book/src/basics/first-messages.md

 }
 ```

 So what is going on here?
 First we define Admin struct.
-It is empty right now but later when we will learn about states its fields will be used to store them.
+It is empty right now but later when we will learn about states and its fields will be used to store them.
 Next we create `impl` block for `Admin` and invoke `contract `attribute macro from `sylvia`.
 It will generate a lot of boilerplate for us regarding messages generation and their dispatch.
 It will also make sure that none of the messages overlap and will catch it on compile time.
 Then there is a method instantiate which currently doesn't do much.
 What's important here is the `#[msg(instantiate)]`. `contract` macro will parse through the method and basing on it's structure generate InstantiateMsg with parameters equal to ones declared in `instantiate` method past `_ctx`.
 F.e. this will generate among others